lightpoichich/baserow/docs/getting-started/introduction.md

 1. The **web frontend** is an application that serves as a user interface for the backend and is made in [NuxtJS](https://nuxtjs.org/) and [Vue.js](https://vuejs.org/).
 It communicates to the backend via the REST API.

-@TODO:
-* Tell something about the handlers.
-* Tell something about the api as a plugin.

 ## Backend